python/cpython/Doc/library/statistics.rst

 500 person capacity.
 There is a talk about Python and another about Ruby.
 In previous conferences, 65% of the attendees preferred to listen to Python talks.
-Assuming the population preferences haven't changed, what is the probability that the rooms will stay within their capacity limits?
+Assuming the population preferences haven't changed, what is the probability that the Python room will stay within its capacity limits?

 .. doctest::